 Tax breaks for water-efficient laundry equipment

-Laundry equipment may be eligible for tax allowances under the Enhanced Capital Allowance (ECA) scheme - see first-year allowances for water efficient technologies.
+Laundry equipment may be eligible for tax allowances under the Enhanced Capital Allowance (ECA) scheme.